keirans/azure-arm/docs/README.md

 The approach is as follows:

 1. An Azure ARM template deploys a set of compile master virtual machines.
 Nested templates are used to create multiple copies of a single compile master template.
+Each compile master instance is named compilemasterX, where X is a unique instance ID passed down from the nested template.

-2. On launch, each instance fetches and executes a compilemasterbootstrap.sh script.
+2. On launch, each instance fetches and executes a compilemasterbootstrap.sh script from a git repostory over HTTPS.

 3. The bootstrap script takes a set of Azure API credentials as parameters.
 These credentials are fetched from Azure Keyvault on deploy to ensure that they are stored and used securely.